-Pursuant to the amendments passed by the U.S. Congress in 2000, the FTC published the revised thresholds for HSR pre-merger notifications in the Federal Register on January 25, 2011.
-These revised thresholds will become effective on February 24, 2011.
-Any transaction completed and any HSR pre-merger notifications filed on or after February 24, 2011, must comply with these new thresholds.
+Pursuant to the amendments passed by the U.S. Congress in 2000, the FTC published revised thresholds for HSR pre-merger notifications in the Federal Register on January 27, 2012.
+These revised thresholds will become effective on February 27, 2012.
+Any transaction completed and any HSR pre-merger notifications filed on or after February 27, 2012, must comply with these new thresholds.

-As required, the FTC adjusted the notification thresholds based on the change in the gross national product (GNP) for the fiscal year ending September 30, 2010.
-Most notably, the base filing threshold of \$50 million, which frequently determines whether a transaction requires filing of an HSR notification, will increase to \$66 million following this revision.
+As required, the FTC adjusted the notification thresholds based on the change in the gross national product (GNP) for the fiscal year ending September 30, 2011.
+Most notably, the base filing threshold of \$50 million, which frequently determines whether a transaction requires filing of an HSR notification, will increase from \$66.0 million to \$68.2 million.
 The changes also will affect other dollar-amount thresholds:

-- The alternative statutory size-of-transaction test, which captures all transactions valued above \$200 million regardless of the "size-of-persons," will be adjusted to \$263.8 million. - The statutory size-of-person thresholds (applicable to transactions now valued at less than \$263.8 million but above \$66 million) will increase from \$12.7 million to \$13.2 million and from \$126.9 million to \$131.9 million.
+- The alternative statutory size-of-transaction test, which captures all transactions valued above \$200 million regardless of the "size-of-persons," will be adjusted to \$272.8 million. - The statutory size-of-person thresholds (applicable to transactions valued at less than \$272.8 million, but more than \$68.2 million) will increase from \$13.2 million to \$13.6 million and from \$126.9 million to \$131.9 million.

 The adjustments will affect parties contemplating HSR notifications in various ways.
-Parties may be relieved from the obligation to file a notification for transactions closed after February 24, 2011, that fall below the adjusted base threshold.
-For example, a transaction resulting in the acquiring person holding voting securities or assets valued at less than \$66 million would not be reportable on or after the effective date.
+Parties may be relieved from the obligation to file a notification for transactions closed on or after February 27, 2012, that result in holdings below the adjusted base threshold.
+For example, a transaction resulting in the acquiring person holding voting securities or assets valued at less than \$68.2 million would not be reportable on or after the effective date.
 The adjustments will also affect various exemptions under the HSR rules.
-For example, acquisitions of foreign assets and voting securities of foreign issuers will now be exempt unless they generated U.S. sales in excess of \$66 million, or in the case of foreign voting securities, the issuer has assets in the United States valued in excess of \$66 million.
+For example, acquisitions of foreign assets and voting securities of foreign issuers will now be exempt unless they generated U.S. sales in excess of \$68.2 million or, in the case of foreign voting securities, the issuer has assets in the United States valued in excess of \$68.2 million.

 Parties may also realize a benefit of lower notification filing fees for transactions that just cross current thresholds.
-Although filing fees for HSR-reportable transactions will remain unchanged, the applicable filing fee tiers will shift upward as a result of the GNP-indexing adjustments:
+Under the rules, the acquiring person must pay a filing fee, although the parties may allocate that fee amongst themselves.
+Filing fees for HSR-reportable transactions will remain unchanged for now (although the FTC is pursuing filing fee increases).
+However, the applicable filing fee tiers will shift upward as a result of the GNP-indexing adjustments:

-- Transactions valued at or in excess of \$66 million but less than \$131.9 million require parties to pay a \$45,000 filing fee. - Transactions valued at or in excess of \$131.9 million but less than \$659.5 million require parties to pay a \$125,000 filing fee. - Transactions valued at or above \$659.5 million require parties to pay a \$280,000 filing fee.
+- Transactions valued at or in excess of \$68.2 million, but less than \$136.4 million require a \$45,000 filing fee. - Transactions valued at or in excess of \$136.4 million, but less than \$682.1 million require a \$125,000 filing fee. - Transactions valued at or above \$682.1 million require a \$280,000 filing fee.